 WHY GO SOLAR

 Over 80% of Americans live in urban areas, with many residing in multifamily buildings.
 New York City has the highest concentration of condominium and co-op owners, and City residents pay the highest energy prices in the continental United States.
 In recent years the availability of new forms of financing has greatly increased the ability of multifamily buildings, particularly co-ops and condos, to pay for solar incrementally over time, rather than all at once.
 These new financing options makes solar much more affordable, as it can be treated more like an operating expense than a capital investment.
 Popular financing mechanisms include third-party ownership via solar leases and power purchase agreements (“PPAs”), with private loan options increasing as well.
-In most cases, solar systems on multifamily buildings that are purchased outright can pay for themselves in 5-10 years at 2015 prices and incentive levels.
+In most cases, solar systems on multifamily buildings that are purchased outright can pay for themselves in 5-10 years at current incentive levels.
 Start by checking the solar potential of your roof or property on the NY Solar Map.
 If your roof is not suitable, learn about 'Community Shared Solar' options.

 HOW SOLAR WORKS